What is chickenpox?

-Since the chickenpox vaccine was introduced in the mid-1990s, cases have declined.
+It’s very rare to have the chickenpox infection more than once.
+And since the chickenpox vaccine was introduced in the mid-1990s, cases have declined.

 Anyone who has not been exposed may contract the virus.
 Risk increases under any of these conditions:

 - You are under 12 years of age.

-- You have spent time in a school or childcare facility.
+- You have spent time in a school or child care facility.

 - Your immune system is compromised due to illness or medications.

-- lukewarm baths
+- taking lukewarm baths

-- regular application of unscented lotion
+- applying unscented lotion

 - wearing lightweight, soft clothing

-Older children and adults who have not been vaccinated or exposed may receive catch-up doses of the vaccine.
-As chickenpox tends to be more severe in older patients, parents who did not previously vaccinate may opt to have the shots given later.
+Older children and adults who haven’t been vaccinated or exposed may receive catch-up doses of the vaccine.
+As chickenpox tends to be more severe in older adults, people who haven’t been vaccinated may opt to get the shots later.